1. Home

 While IP prosecutions can be brought by the authorities, law enforcement agencies can often lack the resources or expertise to prosecute IP offences, even where there is strong evidence to support a conviction.
 Bringing a private prosecution therefore enables you to take action against offenders where law enforcement may not do so.

-Costs for private prosecutions can be paid for by the brand owners in the same way as a civil case or recouped from central funds after proceedings have concluded.
+Costs for IP private prosecutions can be covered by the brand owner, similar to a civil case, or in some instances recouped from central funds after proceedings conclude.
+Recovering costs from central funds requires the prosecutor to submit a detailed costs application.

 IONIC LEGAL